-According to a recent report from the Caribbean Epidemiology Centre (CAREC), the HIV and AIDS epidemic in the Caribbean is a growing problem across the region, and it has begun to affect the health sector and the economic resources of the region in terms of loss of human potential and productivity.
-The Caribbean has the highest incidence of http://www.paho.org/english/dd/ais/coredata.htm.
-Accessed September 30, 2005.
+According to a recent report from the Caribbean Epidemiology Centre (CAREC), the HIV and AIDS epidemic in the Caribbean is a growing problem across the region, and has begun to impact the health sector and the economic resources of the region in terms of loss of human potential and productivity.
+The Caribbean has the highest incidence of reported AIDS cases in the Americas, and the size of the epidemic is second only to that in Sub-Saharan Africa.
+Approximately 350,000 to 590,000 people living with HIV (PLHIV) call the region home.